 Students in this course will learn the theory, diagnosis and repair of diesel fuel systems.
 Student will be able to explain the Common Rail High Pressure Fuel Injection System.
 We will also discuss the theory and repair of fixed, wastegate and variable vane turbochargers.
 Students will also be able to explain and use onboard diagnostics for diesel engines.
 Exhaust Gas Recirculation and exhaust after treatments systems are also covered.
-Prerequisite: AT201 through AT204 systems using multiple scan tools and use bi-directional controls.
+Prerequisite: AT201 through AT204 diagnose engine performance related symptoms.
+Also perform emission failure diagnosis.
+Testing OBD systems using multiple scan tools and use bi-directional controls.
 Oscilloscope use on ignition and fuel systems.
 Use of multiple meters and methods to trace wiring problems such as opens and shorts.
 Prerequisite: AT201 through AT204